Roshini04-Student/TinyLlama-finetuned/README.md

 - Python 3.8+
 - CUDA 11.8+ (for GPU acceleration)
 - Windows 10/11 (tested on Windows 10.0.26100)

+## My Contributions (Roshini Priyanka)

+As part of this project, I was responsible for:
+- Participating in model training and fine-tuning using Python and HuggingFace
+- Conducting user testing and collecting feedback to improve response accuracy
+- Developing technical documentation and deployment guidelines

 ## 🚀 Quick Start